NFTs and Intellectual Property (IP) Rights: Explained

 Cheers to that!

-The BAYC team took a big step by allowing their NFTs to be used commercially by individual owners, but interestingly, even this is not the limit of commercial freedom.
+The BAYC team took a big step by allowing their NFTs to be used commercially by individual owners.
+However, this is not the limit of commercial freedom.
 A further model exists in the NFT space that permits absolutely anyone to use NFT artwork for commercial gain.
 Let’s check it out.

-A CC0 (creative commons zero – no rights reserved) describes any artwork where no intellectual property rights have been retained by the creator.
-The works of Shakespeare are a great example; all of it is in the public domain, and can be used by absolutely anybody, for any type of project, without asking permission.
+A CC0 (creative commons zero – no rights reserved) describes any artwork where the creator forgoes their intellectual property rights.
+The works of Shakespeare would be a good comparison.
+To illustrate, all of his works are in the public domain.
+This means absolutely anybody can use them, for any type of project, without asking permission.

-NFT projects adopting the CC0 stance allow anyone – not just token holders, but the public at large – to use the project’s intellectual property without limitations.
+NFT projects adopting the CC0 stance are similar.
+They allow anyone – token holders and the public at large – to use the project’s intellectual property without limitations.
 This includes not only the artwork, but even the over-arching brand itself.
-Let’s take a look at one project taking this approach.
+This does not protect the integrity of the intellectual property (IP).
+Instead, anyone can use the NFT image or likeness.
+One such project to use NFT IP in this way is CrypToadz

-The logic is pretty simple – the more individuals have free reign to produce derivative projects and display their creations publicly, the more the underlying project’s visibility is amplified; meanwhile, the value of that visibility is harnessed by the project’s native NFT collection.
-Despite the artwork for CrypToadz being completely open-source, the floor price for the project remains (at the time of writing) roughly 3 ETH.
+The logic is pretty simple – the more individuals have free reign to produce derivative projects and display their creations publicly, the more exposure the project gets.
+Meanwhile, the value of that visibility is harnessed by the project’s native NFT collection.
+While the CrypToadz artwork is open-source, the floor price remains (at the time of writing) roughly 3 ETH.

 This highlights something interesting about NFT value: token holders are not paying for the art, they’re paying to be part of the story.

 You might be wondering at this point how to understand your own NFT collection better, and what rights you have yourself.
-As you now know, commercial rights for any NFT are determined by the creator themselves and they can normally be found on the project’s Terms of Service (TS), on its webpage.
-So go forth and get to know your NFTs a bit better!
+To conlude, commercial rights for any NFT are determined by the creator themselves.
+Normally, you can find them on the project’s Terms of Service (TS).

-There is no right or wrong approach to how a project handles commercial rights, but understanding who dictates these rights, where to find them, and how they are evolving over time will help you to better understand the space, and how you can benefit from it.
-Happy exploring Fren!
+There is no right or wrong approach to how a project handles commercial rights.
+However, understanding who dictates these rights, where to find them, and how they are evolving over time is important.
+Plus, it will help you to better understand the space, and how you can benefit from it.

 Knowledge is power.